svanteschubert/en16931-data-extractor/README.md

 The goal of this tool is to extract the main data, the so called syntax-binding (mapping) between the XML formats and the Semantic Data Model from more structured office documents.
 The bindings are for instance required to generate source code for a software allowing to load/save both XML formats.
 In addition our future software shall modify/create XML by an API based on the Semantic Data Model of en16931.
 Some reasoning behind from a developers bird perspective:
 <br/>There are three [graphs](https://en.wikipedia.org/wiki/Seven_Bridges_of_K%C3%B6nigsberg) within the EU specification:
-1. graph: Semantic Data Model (describes the user semantic both XML are being mapped upon)
+1. Graph: Semantic Data Model (describes the user semantic both XML are being mapped upon)
-2. graph: UBL XML W3C XML grammar (describes all allowed XML files of UBL)
+2. Graph: UBL XML - W3C XML grammar (describes all allowed XML files of UBL)
-3. graph: UN/CEFACT W3C XML grammar (describes all allowed XML files of UN/CEFACT)
+3. Graph: UN/CEFACT CII XML - W3C XML grammar (describes all allowed XML files of UN/CEFACT)

 The syntax bindings - this tool is extracting - are contecting "graph 2" with "graph 1" and "graph 2" with "graph 3".
 In addition, aside of the grammar there are more restrictions upon the XML that W3C Schema is not able to express ([given by ISO Schematron constraints](https://github.com/CenPC434/validation)), for instance an order date has to be earlier than the pay date.